jorgestest2/ipworks/httpurl/cpp/README.md

 ## Description
 This demo shows how to download the content of a URL using an HTTP GET command.

-Each folder represents a different edition (language) of the same demo functionality.

 ## Support
 If you find any issues with a demo application please contact support@nsoftware.com